Flowforming Process Benefits

 Benefit: Less Weight

-Flowforming eliminates the need for thicker materials that would otherwise be required if the part was welded.
+The flowforming process eliminates the need for thicker materials that would otherwise be required if the part was welded.
 Increased mechanical properties due to cold working reduce the need for thicker cross section areas in high stress areas.

 Review our case studies for real-world examples of how we helped other customers manufacture their custom parts more efficiently.